×

 When we asked people living in Bahamas about club and activities where newcomers can meet others, they responded:

 "Expats living in the Bahamas often join a variety of clubs and activities, such as sailing, diving, golfing, fishing, and tennis.
 There are also many popular expat hangouts, such as restaurants, bars, and cafes.
 Expats can also meet people by attending expat get-togethers and events, volunteering, attending sports leagues, or joining a church or other religious organization.
-Additionally, many neighborhoods in the Bahamas have their own ways of bringing locals and expats together, such as block parties, festivals, and other celebrations," said one expat in Bahamas.
+Additionally, many neighborhoods in the Bahamas have their own ways of bringing locals and expats together, such as block parties, festivals, and other celebrations," wrote a member in Bahamas.

 Learn MoreGet Quote